webful-ltd/occupied-city/README.md

 Maintenance
 -----------
-To use Bower with the project in its current, rather dated state, it is necessary to switch to an old Node + npm. e.g.:
+To use Bower with the project in its current, rather dated state, and update things:

-    nvm use 4
     bower update
-    nvm use 12 # or your normal version

 Issues
 ------